notcolumbus/ambisonicPy/README.md

 # ambisonicPy
-A Python Framework for ambisonic/spatial audio development
+A Python Framework for ambisonic/spatial audio development j